 We are a Voluntary Aided School, which means we have more autonomy in some areas of policy than a board of governors of other types of schools.
 We differ in that we are responsible for:

-We are a corporate body, so individual governors are generally protected from personal liability, provided that we act honestly, reasonably and in good faith.
+We are a corporate board, so individual governors are generally protected from personal liability, provided that we act honestly, reasonably and in good faith.
 We have a Constitution which is written up in a legal document called the Instrument of Government.
 This sets out the number of members in each category of governor and confirms that the school has a Christian foundation.

 On 18 March 2016 the School Governance Constitution Regulations 2012 was amended so that all serving governors in maintained schools will be required to have an enhanced criminal records certificate (ECRC).
 This means that, by 1 September 2016, all serving governors must have an enhanced CRC and, from April 1 2016, governing bodies must have applied for an ECRC within 21 days of the election or appointment of a new governor.